 Interestingly, it is not immoral to be wealthy (cf. Prov 22:4); rather, it is scandalously reprehensible to notice that those who do not have much are deprived of what is rightfully theirs by those who are not bothered by their consciences.
 Micah situates exploitation and oppression of the poor as a fundamental layer in his comprehensive denunciation of the unfaithfulness of injustice.
 While poverty may be relatively defined and occasionally caused by natural disasters, famine or drought, most certainly the poor in Micah's rhetoric are victims of corruption and exploitation.
-For Micah, exploitation and oppression of the tragedy of a morally and spiritually corrupt nation.
+For Micah, exploitation and oppression of the poor is a principal example of injustice and a clear manifestation of the tragedy of a morally and spiritually corrupt nation.
 Micah identified covetousness as the foundation of the greed of the people and consequently the forerunner to other sins such as plundering or robbery, grabbing and exploitation (2:2, 8-9).
 While this is not technically idolatry (1:5), it is obviously a kind of idolatry since covetousness reveals the intent of their hearts; their god was Mammon.